This article explains common terminology used by Generation Esports as well as the wider gaming/esports community.

 Ping

-- The response time between a gaming device and the game’s servers.
+- The response time between a gaming device and the game’s servers, measured in milliseconds.

 -